gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 Allowing new connections can enable denial-of-service attacks.
 The endpoints MUST limit the number of simultaneous connections to two.
-The implementor shall take into account that an existing DTLS connection can only be closed after "Ready_To_Close"
-{{Ready_To_Close}} indication.

 ## DTLS 1.3